 These elements are the basic building blocks in many types of machines.
-Parts such as fasteners (screws, nuts and bolts, rivets, etc.), shafts, bearings and keys are examples of general-purpose machine elements.
+Parts such as fasteners (screws, nuts and bolts, rivets, etc.), chains, shafts, keys, bearings and belts are examples of general-purpose machine elements.
 They usually perform the same function in all these machines.

 In most cases, general-purpose machine elements come in sizes and shapes defined by international standards.